Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 What does it mean for a hiker?

-If you are car-camping or your tent can accommodate a full air mattress, choose one that has a battery-operated pump.
+If you are car-camping or your tent can accommodate a full air mattress, choose one that has a battery powered pump instead of a hand pump.

 The choice of manual vs. electric is not really a choice any more.